The Art of Conservation

 The art contest is also an opportunity for VCS to encourage a deepening of our students’ sense of place, vital to their future efforts to protect what today’s art is celebrating.
 An image is worth a thousand words, but the process of creation could be worth even more: the inspiration, reflection, discussion, and above all, dedication shared by a generation who will inherit these natural wonders and the existential challenges they face.

-Thanks to the amazing support of teachers from MV Regional High School and the Public Charter Schools, and the assistance of our judges, guest artists, sponsors, and others, The Art of Conservation contest has grown bigger and more inclusive over the years, bringing into the fold ever more diverse media, creative writing and poetry, music, and most recently, the contributions of Middle School students as well.
+Thanks to the amazing support of teachers from MV Regional High School and the Public Charter School, and the assistance of our judges, guest artists, sponsors, and others, The Art of Conservation contest has grown bigger and more inclusive over the years, bringing into the fold ever more diverse media, creative writing and poetry, music, and most recently, the contributions of Middle School students as well.

 Now let’s see the art!